 Thanks to its many physical, emotional and spiritual benefits, yoga has gained significant popularity over the past decade.
 It has become more accessible and less intimidating.

 More and more, research supports yoga as an effective and holistic tool in a comprehensive approach to trauma recovery.
-In fact, yoga therapy is offered at Safe Connections as a recovery tool, and we have a therapist who is a Registered Yoga Teacher (RYT) on staff.
-Safe Connections also partners with Big Bend Yoga Center, a Webster Groves studio that has been offering free classes to clients and staff for more than a decade.
+Safe Connections partners with Big Bend Yoga Center, a Webster Groves studio that has been offering free classes to clients for more than a decade.